ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 1. Go to the catalog in the console, and select [**Content Delivery Network**](/catalog/infrastructure/cdn-powered-by-akamai) from the Network section.
 This CDN is powered by Akamai.
 Click **Create**.

    The **Hostname** has two purposes.
 It is a unique name that identifies the CDN instance.
-It can also be the [DNS subdomain](https://en.wikipedia.org/wiki/Subdomain).
+It can also be the [DNS subdomain](https://en.wikipedia.org/wiki/Subdomain){: external}.
 When filling out this form you will choose one of the following options:

    1. To use a DNS subdomain in a domain that you control:
       - Fill in the hostname as the DNS subdomain.
 For example if you control `example.com` then `static.example.com` would be a valid choice.